zmap/zlint/CONTRIBUTING.md

 Publishing a Release
 --------------------

-ZLint releases are published via Travis CI using Goreleaser and a bot Github account.
+ZLint releases are published via Github Actions using Goreleaser.
 Most of the release process is automated but there is still some manual effort involved in creating good release notes & communicating news of the release.

 At a high level the release process requires: